rukhaiyar1/Comp-401/README.md

 ## Overview

-The `MA-Crossover` is a MetaTrader 5 Expert Advisor designed to implement a Moving Average Crossover trading strategy.
+The `Comp-401` is a MetaTrader 5 Expert Advisor designed to implement a Moving Average Crossover trading strategy.
 The EA makes trading decisions based on the crossing points between fast and slow moving averages.
 It features customizable periods for the moving averages, stop-loss, and take-profit settings.

 ## Project Files

-- **MA-Crossover.mq5:** The main Expert Advisor code file.
+- **Comp.401.mq5:** The main Expert Advisor code file.
 - **README.md:** This guide explaining the project, its purpose, and how to use it.

 ## Strategy